nnupoor-zz/crcf-skeleton/README.md

 ## About

+This package is built on top of [create-react-component-folder](https://github.com/snaerth/create-react-component-folder/).<br>
+It provides smoke tests along with normal test based on a flag.<br>
 Create React Component folder works on macOS, Windows, and Linux.<br>
 It creates **React** or **React Native** component folder structure with one command.<br>
 There is also support for Typescript, React Native, Less and Sass.